EthanDF/ethandf.github.io/_posts/20161019-LeadersNewWork_BuildingLearningOrgs.md

 * Leadership roles in learning organization are different than the "charismatic leader."
     *   Leaders are designers, teachers, and stewards
     *   Need the ability to build shared vision, to bring to the surface and challenge mental models, foster more systemic patterns of thinking
-    *   Myth of the strong leader < Leader who facilities learning effectively
+    *   Myth of the strong leader < Leader who facilitates learning effectively
 *   Creative tension
     *   where "vision" says we should be and "current reality"
     *   Analysis does not lead to or substitute for a vision
     *   Vision alone will not lead to a creative tension, also requires clear understanding of the current state of affairs
-    *   "Many organizatons find themselves motivated to change only when their problems are bad enough to cause them to change.
+    *   "Many orgs find themselves motivated to change only when their problems are bad enough to cause them to change.
 This works for a while."
 Creative tension creates the intrinsic motivation to change -> to resolve the tension.
     *   Distinction between changing when things are bad and by creative tension mirrors "adaptive" vs. "generative" learning.
-*   Edgar Schein - "Leadership is intertwinded with culture formation."
+*   Edgar Schein - "Leadership is intertwined with culture formation."
 *   Leader as Designer
     *   leading a poorly designed organization will result in failure
-    *   "Social architecture" - the fuctions of design - is rarely visible
+    *   "Social architecture" - the functions of design - is rarely visible
     *   1st need to establish governing ideas of purpose, visions, and core values by which the people will live.
 This has the greatest impact on an org's foundation
     *   2nd need to establish policies, strategies, and structures that translate guiding ideas into business decisions.
 This is the "institutional embodiment of purpose."
     *   3rd develop effective learning processes - deepens and extends strategic responsibilities of senior management.
-Also responsibile for ensuring processes exist to policies & strategies are improved
+Also responsible for ensuring processes exist to policies & strategies are improved
     *   One learning process is "scenario analysis" - plannings encourage operating managers to think through how they would manage in the future under different possible scenarios.
 *   Leader as Teacher
     *   Leaders must "define reality."